johnsonjh/dps8m-proxy/README.md

 * The `k` command, which kills a connection, takes either a *Session ID* as an argument (shown when listing active connections with the `l` command) or `*`, which kills *all* active connections.

+If it is detected that you have a UTF-8 capable terminal, then some console output will be augmented with icons or emoji glyphs (and in a future version, UTF-8 box drawing symbols will be used for drawing tables).

 ### Signals